Oisota/Breakout/README.markdown

 Breakout
 ========

-**Description:** A simple breakout clone that I made in order to teach myself about python, pygame, and game development.
+A simple breakout clone that I made in order to teach myself about python, pygame, and game development.

 **Controls:**
 - Use mouse to click on menu buttons